 Top photo: Looking south on 5th Avenue at 26th Street, showing Delmonico’s Restaurant, courtesy Museum of the City of New York; Images 2 & 3 courtesy the NY Public Library.

-By Ernest Leogrande — Daily News (New York City, New York) November 6, 1966
+By Ernest Leogrande in the Daily News (New York City, New York) November 6, 1966

 Delmonico’s and Sherry’s pioneered the aura of where the elite meet to eat.